How Massage and Exercise Can Help Arthritis

-Of course, you know you have to move, but also you know it may hurt afterwards.
-Let's ease the pain of movement by down grading the pain sensations through some massage, straight after exercise.
+Of course, you know you have to move, but you also know it may hurt afterwards.
+Let's ease the pain of movement by down-grading the pain sensations through some massage, straight after exercise.

 Building this sequence of exercise and tissue work will ease your pain over time.

 Let's look at Massage and Exercise a bit more in depth.

 What are the benefits of massage for arthritis?